 - Repeat the procedure on the wreath’s outer edge.

 - To create a graduated, mounded effect on the face of the wreath: Attach a row of cranberries on whole toothpicks around the center.
-Reduce the height of the toothpicks as rows progress toward top and inside edge.
+Reduce the height of the toothpicks as rows progress toward outer and inside edges.

 - Continue to attach the cranberries around the face, rather than edge to edge.